hummelstrand/sofie-core/meteor/server/api/playout/DOCS.md

 _Prerequisites: an active playlist, currently not in hold, a currently playing part_

-*   Find the adlib and check that it is not invalid or floated
+*   Find the AdLib and check that it is not invalid or floated
-*   If the adlib is to be queued
+*   If the AdLib is to be queued
     *   Create a new PartIntance in the segment
     *   Convert the ad lib to a piece instance
         *   Create a new piece instance in the part instance